dalgama/Webtalky/README.txt

   - Users send and receive messages
   - Users notified every time a new user logs into the chat
   - Users notified when users log off
-  - Withing the chat, each user is identified by their nickname
+  - Withing the chat, each user is identified by their nickname.
+To keep the anonymity aspect, emails are not disclosed
 - Login system:
   - We have a signin system and a register system both are achieved by fetching and putting data to our database.
   - We also have feedback system for the client, to mention what state their account is in such as if our system successfully